actility/device-catalog/template/sample-vendor/drivers/README.md

 ### Payload examples

-**WARNING:** This section concerns only drivers that follow this guide and respect "lora-alliance" signature and format.
+:warning: **WARNING:** This section concerns only drivers that follow this guide and respect "lora-alliance" signature and format.
 For any other format/signature (ttn, chirpstack, actility), the examples should follow the section [Legacy Payload Examples](#legacy-payload-examples-only-signatures-other-than-lora-alliance-are-concerned).

 The following section describes the examples of the payloads of the driver.